 Determining the hydrostatic pressure in any system is relatively simple as long as the density of the fluid is known; simply measure the depth below the surface of the fluid and the hydrostatic pressure is easily calculated.
 If the fluid is compressible, the same applies as long as the fluid density field can be determined, such as in an FEA/FEM simulation.

-This is the pressure a fluid exerts on an object due to the object’s motion through a fluid.
+This is the pressure a fluid exerts on an object due to the object's motion through a fluid.
 Anyone familiar with aerodynamics will likely recognize this as the main contributor to quadratic drag.
+When looking at seakeeping or marine-based flow activity like cavitation, water quality, particles, free surface interactions, and taking these applications to account for flow rate or flow velocity, you really have quite the robust amount of simulation to account for.
+Thankfully there is no shortage of water to simulate, and hydrodynamics or hydrodynamic flow maintains its import in modern CFD analysis.
 The hydrodynamic pressure is determined entirely by the motion and density of the fluid as follows:

 Just as is the case for hydrostatic pressure, the hydrodynamic pressure can also be determined as long as the density field and velocity field are known.
 Due to flow behavior in complex systems, CFD simulations are generally needed to calculate these fields.
 For simpler cases of laminar incompressible inviscid flows, it is possible to identify hydrostatic and hydrodynamic pressure components from analytical fluid dynamics results.